KIlian42/Atrial-Fibrillation-Classification-Using-Ensembled-Models/Readme.md

 #### Next-steps-planned:
 1. Repostiory will be configured under private (I need your Github accounts to add you as contributors or optional we might set up an UM Gitlab repository) -> final models might be uploaded in a separate private Google Drive if sizes are too large
 2. Training of the baseline Residual CNN model on UM data. (no folders "Export" 1 & 2 with ECG found, can not access them yet)
-3. Continue reading of the collected papers (see src/Research/Research_Readme.md) on ECG Transformer models with focus on different approaches to identify limitations/weaknesses (research question 1 & 2 will be further specified during this step)
+3. Continue reading of the collected papers (see src/Research/Research_Readme.md) on ECG Transformer models with focus on different approaches and limitations/weaknesses (research question 1 & 2 will be further specified during this step)
 4. Adapt baseline model using Transformer encoder-based blocks and also train a baseline Temporal Convolutional network -> build solution models with PyTorch instead Keras
 5. Investigation and implementation of different feature extraction methods, i.e. filters and wavelet transformations, an interesting work here on spectograms is: https://github.com/awerdich/physionet
 6. Implementation of data balancing, cross-validation, hyperparameter tuning and other evaluation metrics (i.e. F1 score, Precision, Recall) for evaluation